-After you have graduated from the basic training you will undertake an apprenticeship on the Lifeline where you will receive additional support and guidance by experienced trainers and phone counselors.
+After you have graduated from the basic training you will undertake an apprenticeship on the Lifeline where you will receive additional support and guidance by experienced trainers and support workers.

-Once you have graduated to a Lifeline Phone Counselor we ask for a 10-hour commitment per month for a minimum of 12 months.
+Once you have graduated to a Lifeline Support worker we ask for a 10-hour commitment per month for a minimum of 12 months.
 This is two four-hour shifts each month at times that suit your schedule and two hours of group support and supervision.

-You do need to be over 21 to be a phone counselor volunteer for TELL Lifeline.
+You do need to be over 18 to be a Support Worker for TELL Lifeline.

-Some support roles can be done under 21, so it’s worth enquiring what vacancies we have.
+Some support roles can be done under the age of 18, so it’s worth inquiring what vacancies we have.
 There is no upper age limit.

-Many of our phone counselors are not native English speakers.
+Many of our Support Workers are not native English speakers.
 But you do need to be relatively fluent in speaking English.

-It takes time to develop the skills and knowledge you’ll need to be a phone counselor with the Lifeline, which means that this role is not appropriate for those looking for short-term placements of less than a year.
+It takes time to develop the skills and knowledge you’ll need to be a Lifeline volunteer, which means that this role is not appropriate for those looking for short-term placements of less than a year.